 The typical $\theta{JA}$ value for the 24-lead, 4 mm × 4 mm LFCSP is 35°C/W (see Table 7).
-A very important factor to consider is that $\theta{JA}$ is based on a 4-layer 4 in × 3 in, 2.5 oz copper, as per JEDEC standard, and real applications may use different sizes and layers.
-It is important to maximize the copper used to remove the heat from the device.
+A very important factor to consider is that $\theta{JA}$ is based on a 4-layer, 4 in × 3 in, 2.5 oz copper, as per JEDEC standard, and real applications may use different sizes and layers.
+To remove heat from the device, it is important to maximize the use of copper.
 Copper exposed to air dissipates heat better than copper used in the inner layers.
-The exposed pad should be connected to the ground plane with several vias.
+Connect the exposed pad to the ground plane with several vias.